 This comprehensive family treatment program — Arkansas Center for Addictions Research, Education and Services — focuses on breaking the cycle of maternal addiction.

-Established in 1992, the six-month treatment program for pregnant women or mothers with children under age 12 seeks to provide a family-centered approach to decrease maternal substance abuse and promote healthy family outcomes through prevention, treatment education, research and advocacy.
+Established in 1992, the 130-day treatment program for pregnant women or mothers with children under age 12 seeks to provide a family-centered approach to decrease maternal substance abuse and promote healthy family outcomes through prevention, treatment education, research and advocacy.

 Most women served by Arkansas CARES enter the program single, poor, unemployed, with health problems and legal difficulties ranging from child protection cases to drug-related arrests.
-Substance abuse and mental illness are treated simultaneously, with the goal of keeping families united during treatment.
+Substance abuse and mental illness are treated simultaneously, with the goal of keeping families united during and after treatment.

-Arkansas CARES is licensed as a mental health provider for children and adults, a substance abuse treatment center, and provider of early intervention services.
+Arkansas CARES is licensed as a mental health provider for children and adults, a substance abuse treatment center, transitional housing provider and provider of early intervention services.
 From child care and parenting support to mental health services and job preparedness training, Arkansas CARES specializes in guiding families through recovery to a full and healthy life — together.

 Arkansas CARES provides: